SongW-SW/FAITH/README.md

 torch==1.8.1

 Code Runing:

-To switch the dataset, modify the "datasets" variable in line 1192 of train.py.
+Run the command: unzip data.zip

 Then run the command:
 python train.py

+To switch the dataset, modify the "datasets" variable in line 1192 of train.py.